 You do have the ability to create new products and update your existing products with a CSV file.
 If you aren't familiar with CSV files, it is basically an Excel file in a specific format.
-CSV stands for "comma separated value", or "comma delimited".
+CSV stands for "comma separated value" or "comma delimited".
 No need to worry about that too much, though.
 Just make sure that whenever you save the file you are working on you do a "save as" and select the CSV format option.
 You might get some warnings from Excel when you do this.
-Just click yes or ok to the warnings to allow the file to finish saving, and it should be fine.
+Just click yes or okay to the warnings to allow the file to finish saving and it should be fine.

-If you are updating existing products, you will need to login to your Storenvy admin page and go to the Products menu.
+If you are updating existing products you will need to login to your Storenvy admin page and go to the Products menu.
 Then click the link at the top for "Export Products".
 This will export a CSV file of all of your existing products.
 You can just make changes to the products and upload those changes back into Storenvy.
-Make sure you remember to save the changed file in CSV format, or your updates will fail.
+Make sure you remember to save the changed file in CSV format or your updates will fail.

-If you creating new products, you can add them to an export file of your existing products, or you can use the template that is attached to this help document (named "ProductsTemplate.csv").
+If you are creating new products you can add them to an export file of your existing products, or you can use the template that is attached to this help document (named "ProductsTemplate.csv").
 Please also see the attached example file "ProductsExample.csv".
 In the example file there is one product with three different sizes (variations) followed by one product that does not have variations.

 Let's take a look at the various fields and what goes in each one.

 Product ID: This is a number that is set by Storenvy.
 If you are creating a new product then you will need to enter "NEW" into this field.
 Each product has its own row.